activitypods/welcometomyplace/README.md

 yarn run link-semapps-packages
 ```

-Additionally, frontend packages need to be rebuilt, or your changes will not be taken into account by Archipelago.
+Additionally, frontend packages need to be rebuilt, or your changes will not be taken into account.
 You can use `yarn run build` to build a package once, or `yarn run dev` to rebuild a package on every change.